-In ancient Greek, kairos translates to “the opportune moment” — now is the opportune moment to bring the flute/harp duo repertoire in a new direction. kairos is currently collaborating with composers Yi Yiing Chen and Vicente Alexim on two new works for flute and harp, to be premiered in the duo’s 2017-18 season.
-These commissions, and their forthcoming performance by kairos, are made possible by two generous grants from New England Conservatory.
+In ancient Greek, kairos translates to “the opportune moment” — now is the opportune moment to bring the flute/harp duo repertoire in a new direction. kairos recently collaborated with composers Yi Yiing Chen and Vicente Alexim on two new works for flute and harp.
+These commissions were made possible by two generous grants from New England Conservatory.

-The duo team's newest project is the Dorset Chamber Music Residency (DCMR), co-founded and co-directed by Alix and Fanya.
-DCMR is a community-driven classical chamber music festival based in Dorset, VT with five vibrant performances featuring the seven musicians-in-residence throughout the week of June 25 - July 2, 2017.
+In the summer of 2017, the duo team co-founded and co-directed the Dorset Chamber Music Residency (DCMR), a community-driven classical chamber music festival based in Dorset, VT.
+The festival's inaugural season included five vibrant performances featuring the seven musicians-in-residence throughout the week of June 25 - July 2, 2017.
 Check out the DCMR tab for more info!

 Alix has been the recipient of numerous awards including: the Annapolis Music Festival Maestro Award for Outstanding Soloist at the age of 13, the NYU Excellence in String Performance and Leadership Award, the NYU Orchestral Excellence Award and the NYU Founders Award for Academic Excellence.
 In 2015, Alix was also the winner of the NYU String Competition.
 At NEC, Alix was awarded both Individual and Ensemble fellowships.
 This year, Alix was awarded First Runner-Up in the NEC Lower Strings Concerto Competition.
 Recently, Alix co-founded a flute and harp duo, kairos, which was awarded a grant from NEC to commission contemporary works for their instrumentation.